dontwalk-design/dont-walk/content/work/singularity-sauce-co-brand-packaging.md

 heading = "Mark's favourite hot sauce is the one he makes himself." template = "heading"
 [[a_project]]
-paragraphs = "So it was only fair that he gave the branding and packaging the same amount of care as he does with the creating the product.\n\nFull project, and some exciting news, coming soon." template = "paragraphs"
+paragraphs = "So it was only fair that he gave the branding and packaging the same amount of care as he does with the creating the product.
+A sauce that tastes like a punch in the face doesn't need to scream about it on the label.
+So Singularity was born.\n\nFull project, and some exciting news, coming soon." template = "paragraphs"
 [[a_project]]
 template = "four-images"